inspiration

 What this gives you: Elimination of most impulse purchases and a curated record of true priorities.

-9. Entry Way Discipline
+9. Renter-Friendly Entry Way Discipline

 Designate the entry area as a clutter-free zone where nothing touches the floor except footwear.
 Install hooks, a small console, and trays to immediately handle keys, mail, bags, and coats.
 This first impression sets the tone for the entire home — a calm entry prevents mental overwhelm before you've even stepped inside.
 The habit extends to guests, who naturally respect the organized space.